ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 But because it highlighted to me that these errors could've been prevented if there were tests.

-> More story, more why

-> More info about the problem you faced
-> A lot of info but the point itself was small
-> A lot of ways to do things but the point was more about how to do it

-> What was the leading I had, make it more apparent that the outfit was the complexity
-> That's not to say that I'm an amazing programmer that never makes mistakes, that's what are for right?

 ------
 <!-- .slide: data-background-image="images/thinking.svg"-->